creimers/green-software/README.md

 A currated list of green software resources.

 What is "green software" you might ask?
-Here and for now it shall be defined as any software that explicitly tries to e.g. climate change or the ecological crisis.
+Here and for now it shall be defined as any software that explicitly tries to tackle e.g. climate change or the ecological crisis.

 ## Apps